Heaste: Surrounding environment

 Within the village though there are trees in the deep clefts by the streams.
 There are many waterfalls.
 The road from Heaste to the north towards Broadford rises high over the hills reaching its highest point at the Fireach nan Clach.
 Here deer can sometimes be seen.

 From the viewpoint of the Fireach nan Clach looking northward, the mountains of Blà-Bheinn and Beinn na Caillich dominate the view to the west.
 To the north can be seen Broadford Bay and the Inner Sound between Skye and the mainland; the islands of Scalpaigh and Pabaigh in Broadford Bay and to the north east there are the Applecross Mountains (over which runs the highest road in Britain) and the Skye Bridge.
 To the east, hills block the view of the narrow but extremely navigable channel that separates Skye from the mainland.

 From Heaste itself the Skye Cuillin mountains cannot be seen because Beinn nan Càrn blocks the westward view.
 An ascent of Beinn nan Càrn provides spectacular 360-degree views of the mainland mountains, the Cuillin on Skye and the Atlantic sea surrounding the small isles Eilean Rùm and Eilean Eige.

+The shoreline near Heaste collects a great deal of oceanic plastic waste, such as fishing nets.
+In 2023, a three-day cleanup project removed much but not all of the accumulated rubbish.